-- the current and forecasted financial position of the group; - the ability to generate positive cash flows from operations; - the continued financial support from the City of Holdfast Bay Council, noting that subsequent to year end, Council has confirmed that the outstanding loan will not be called upon within 12 months from the date of signing these financial statements.
+- the current and forecasted financial position of the group; - the ability to generate positive cash flows from operations; - · access to an ANZ bank overdraft facility.

 Basis of preparation

 In the Board Members' opinion, the consolidated entity is not a reporting entity because there are no users dependent on general purpose financial statements.